-The recent storm of controversy surrounding the husband of Michele Bachmann, Republican presidential contender, and whether his Christian ministries try to "cure" homosexuality, has brought a welcome spotlight to ex-gay ministries and the reparative therapy they claim can change a person's sexual orientation.
+The recent storm of controversy surrounding the husband of Michele Bachmann, Republican presidential contender, and whether his Christian ministries try to "cure" homosexuality, has brought welcome attention to ex-gay ministries and the reparative therapy they claim can change a person's sexual orientation.

 A powerful article in The Nation last month, "Michele Bachmann's Husband's Clinics Practiced Ex-Gay Therapy (While Pocketing $161,000 of Your Tax Money)," drew on reports from Marcus Bachmann's patients and footage of group counseling they were given to underscore just how close the Bachmanns' relationship is to the wider ex-gay movement and the so-called reparative therapy on which it draws very heavily.
 As Mariah Blake notes in the article, "Marcus Bachmann, who has a PhD in clinical psychology, owns two Christian counseling centers in Minnesota ... which have received $161,000 in state and federal funding....
 Information obtained by The Nation suggests that Bachmann & Associates therapists do, in fact, try to change sexual orientation.
 It also sheds new light on the Bachmanns' embrace of the controversial ex-gay movement and related psychological approaches [that] try to cure homosexuality."
 The scale of the controversy rapidly escalated, Blake adds, after comments by Marcus Bachmann surfaced last month likening gays to "barbarians" who "need to be educated" and "disciplined."
 Let that pass for now.